Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Where: Archway Under the Manhattan Bridge, 80 Pearl St #58, Brooklyn, NY 11201

-Read more: offers dozens of different kinds of beer, snacks, live music, dancing and bright locations for photos.
+Read more: it offers dozens of different kinds of beer, various snacks, live music, dancing and bright locations for photos.

 Cost: Free.